JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 Data subject - Person identified by personal data

+Consent is technically not necessary to store data.

 ## Regulation of Investigatory Powers Act 2000 (1984)
 RIPA regulates surveillance and public investigation.
 Places limits on investigatory powers such as the government, the police, social media and ISPs.
 Updated to be the Investigatory Powers Act 2016.
 Since the orgional act many more organisation have been given rights to data.
 Arguably it is an invasion of privacy and is often misused.